Posterior Matching for Gaussian Broadcast Channels with Feedback: Relation between AWGN-BCs and AWGN-MACs

-The time-varying coding scheme approach has been applied to the AWGN-MAC with feedback.
-It is shown in [1] that the time-varying coding scheme can achieve the the linear feedback sum capacity [16] as the Kramer code [14] or LQG code [17].
-Let $R_{MAC}(M,P)$ denote the symmetric sum-rate achievable by the time-varying code [1] for $M$-user AWGN MAC with feedback where each sender has power constraint $P$.
-Then, we have [1, Theorem III],
+The time-varying coding approach can be applied to the AWGN-MAC (multiple access channel) with feedback.
+It is shown in \cite{key10} that the time-varying coding scheme can achieve the linear-feedback sum-capacity for AWGN-MACs \cite{key15} as with the Kramer code \cite{key2} and the LQG code \cite{key4}.
+Let $R_{{\rm MAC}}(M,P)$ denote the achievable symmetric sum-rate by the time-varying code \cite{key10} for $M$-sender AWGN MACs with feedback where each encoder has power constraint $P$.
+Then, it is shown in \cite[Theorem III]{key10} that